Ocado Group plc – Annual report – 3 December 2023

 Industry: retail; distribution

 The preparation of the Group’s financial statements requires the use of certain judgements, estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses.
-Estimates and judgements are evaluated continually, and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Judgements and estimates are evaluated regularly, and represent management’s best estimates based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+However, events or actions may mean that actual results ultimately differ from those estimates, and the differences may be material.

 Section 2 – Results for the period (extract)